ericmdantas/ngf/README.md

 ### How?

-`ngf` simply passes the info to `ng-fullstack`, there's no black magic involved.
+`ngf` simply passes the info down to `ng-fullstack`, there's no black magic involved.

 ### API